 Update (2/2/18): These days I’m pretty much exclusively using Serrato Sample (affiliate link) to chop samples.
 It is like the future of sampling.
 It makes chopping so fast and easy!
 Much better than any of the methods described below, but it costs $99.

 You can use the sequencer, Kong, Dr. OctoRex, NN19 or the NN-XT.
 This article will tell you how to chop hip hop vocals in Reason and explore when you may want to use each of the devices.

-And if you’re looking for a good source of vocal samples to chop, I’d recommend Loopmasters (affiliate link).
+And if you’re looking for a good source of vocal samples for Reason to chop, I’d recommend Loopmasters (affiliate link).
 I get most of my samples from their massive library.

-Reason 9 has added a bunch of new features to the sequencer that may make the Reason 9 sequencer the most powerful sequencer in the DAW workspace.
+Reason 9 added a bunch of new features to the sequencer that may make the Reason 9 sequencer the most powerful sequencer in the Reason DAW workspace.